cboettig/ews-review/manuscript-w-refs.md

 observable, event.
 CSD is observed prior to the transcritical bifurcations (Chisholm and Filotas 2009, Kéfi et al. 2012).

-An experimental example a transcritical bifurcation found in Drake and Griffen (2010), where a population of *Daphnia* was forced through a transcritical bifurcation by reducing food supplies and driving population growth rates below zero.
+An experimental example of a transcritical bifurcation is found in Drake and Griffen (2010), where a population of *Daphnia* was forced through a transcritical bifurcation by reducing food supplies and driving population growth rates below zero.
 Indicators of CSD (variation, skewness, autocorrelation, and spatial correlation) increased prior to collapse of the population.

 CSD in the absence of bifurcations or regime shifts.
 (IV)
 ---------------------------------------------------------